-In Massachusetts the drinking age is 21 and marijuana has been legalized, however marijuana is not permitted at any educational institution, including Hampshire College, that receives federal funding.
+In Massachusetts the drinking and marijana use age is 21.
+Though marijuana has been legalized, marijuana is not permitted at any educational institution that receives federal funding, including Hampshire College.
 Hampshire is committed to providing support and assistance to students struggling with issues related to alcohol or other drug use.
-Students who come forward to actively seek help when they are concerned about their own use or that of their friends and/or acquaintances may qualify to earn Alcohol & Other Drug Amnesty [100] or educational and restorative sanctions [104] if found responsible for a violation.
+Students who come forward to actively seek help when they are concerned about their own use or that of their friends and/or acquaintances may qualify to earn Alcohol & Other Drug Amnesty [106] or educational and restorative sanctions [107] if found responsible for a violation.
 Students will still be expected to work with the College to develop a plan to address these issues, and to take responsibility for any negative impact their behaviors have had on others or the environment (e.g., property damage, noise complaints, medical transports).
 Students are not absolved of responsibility for violations of the Code of Conduct committed under the influence of alcohol or other drugs.
-Both on- and off-campus support and informational resources are available for substance use issues, and a listing of these resources can be found at www.hampshire.edu/slresources [105].
+Both on- and off-campus support and informational resources are available for students seeking help for substance use issues, and a listing of these resources can be found at www.hampshire.edu/slresources [108].

-Within the Alcohol and the Other Drug Policy, you will find guiding information about violations of policies as well as the range of outcomes for single and recurrent violations.
+Within the Alcohol and the Other Drug Policy, you will find guiding information about violations of policies as well as the range of outcomes for single and recurrent violations